 You get where we’re going here – these are not just human emotions, skills, and activities.
 All of the above are demonstrated clearly and repeatedly by various animals.
 If you’ve ever observed animals or had pets that you loved dearly, you know this to be true.

 This is why many dog/cat lovers are appalled by the idea of consuming cats and dogs by certain countries.
-Probably because they know these animals closely, and know how lively and sentient these pets can be.
+Probably because they know how lively and sentient these pets can be.

 The renowned naturalist Charles Darwin often made references to animals’ ability to feel pain and their many other similarities with us.
 Science has shown exactly this over and over again.